- Profit or Loss From Farming

 Chapter 11 bankruptcy.

-If you were a debtor in a chapter 11 bankruptcy case during 2018, see Chapter 11 Bankruptcy Cases in the Instructions for Form 1040 (under Income) and the Instructions for Schedule SE (Form 1040).
+If you were a debtor in a chapter 11 bankruptcy case during 2019, see Chapter 11 Bankruptcy Cases in the Instructions for Form 1040 and 1040-SR (under Income) and the Instructions for Schedule SE (Form 1040 or 1040-SR).

 Forms 1099 or CCC-1099-G.

 If you received Forms 1099 or CCC-1099-G showing amounts paid to you, first determine if the amounts are to be included with farm income.
-Then use the following chart to determine where to report the income on Schedule F (Form 1040).
+Then use the following chart to determine where to report the income on Schedule F (Form 1040 or 1040-SR).
 Include the Form 1099 or CCC-1099-G amounts in the total amount reported on that line.

 |1099-MISC for crop insurance||Line 6a|